vincascm/socks5/README.md

-# socks5x
+# socks5

-a socks5 implement with host lookup.
+a socks5 implement